-What we are working on In 2020, we intend to complete a materiality assessment based on Sustainability Accounting Standards Board (SASB) metrics and investor expectations.
+What we are working on In 2020, we completed a materiality assessment based on Sustainability Accounting Standards Board (SASB) metrics and investor

 Our goal is to track, monitor, and report publicly on new metrics company-wide.
-We plan to begin implementation at our facilities in stages, starting in 2021.
+We plan to begin implementation in 2021.
+More details can be found in the sections below.